fire-orange/HomeTube/README.md

 # Usage
 1. Download and install Node.js, MongoDB, and FFmpeg.
-2. Download all the files from the repository.
-3. Run setup.sh
+2. Run setup.sh
-4. Run start_hometube_server.sh to start the server.
+3. Run start_hometube_server.sh to start the server.

 If .sh files don’t work you can open them up and follow the commands yourself.